Prescott and Russell

 Often referred to as “Ottawa’s Backyard,” The United Counties of Prescott and Russell offer small-town experiences, a bilingual culture and serene landscapes, just past the big city limits.

 Visitors looking for outdoor activities can spend time exploring the wide open spaces of Voyageur Provincial Park, cross-country skiing in the Larose Forest or splashing in Canada’s largest wave pool.

 Owing to the area’s rural roots, foodies and wine lovers will also find many options for shopping and tastings at markets like the Vankleek Hill Farmers’ Market or Vankleek Hill Vineyard.

 Where is Prescott and Russell?

-The United Counties of Prescott and Russell are located in eastern Ontario, between Montreal and Ottawa, alongside the Quebec border created by the Ottawa River.
+The United Counties of Prescott and Russell are located in eastern Ontario, roughly halfway between Montreal and Ottawa.
+The counties run alongside the Quebec border, across the Ottawa River.

 Things to do in Prescott and Russell

 Tour a cheese factory

 Get ideas and inspiration for your next trip.

 Discover more highlights this destination has to offer.